 To operate the cockpit shower the water pressure switch located on the accessory panel must be in the "on" position.
-Open the flap and pull the shower wand from the recessed deck fitting located on the aft deck between the livewell/cooler and fishbox.
+Open the flap and pull the shower wand from the recessed deck fitting located on the aft port gunwale.
 Depress the button on the back of the wand to spray water.
 To reinstall the shower wand gently feed the hose down through the deck and replace the flap on the fitting.